 This is about reducing your financial investment in your customer’s business.
 They have received the product or service and now it’s time to pay.
 Having a system for follow-ups to continue asking your customers for payment once it’s due, is crucial.

 Strategies for reducing the amount of cash that’s tied up in debtors could include;

 - having defined credit policies,

 - improving collection efficiency through e.g. debit orders and timely reminders, offering discounts for early payments, rewarding timely payments, and

 4. Decrease or Delay Spending

-Being an astute financial manager means to control the collection as well as the spending of the company's money.
-Too often I see entrepreneurs making business decisions based on the money in the bank and not what the money should be used for.
+Being an astute financial manager means to control the collection as well as the spending of the company’s money.
+Too often I see entrepreneurs making business decisions based on the money available in the bank.
 Having a budget and measuring yourself against it on a monthly basis is what is required.
 Put a plan together to reduce overheads by 10% and see what the effect is.

-Doing weekly cash flow forecasts bring an amazing amount of clarity on what this week's priorities should be, and yes it is a forecast but can you imagine what it would feel like to have a view of the cash position at month end, today!
+Doing weekly cashflow forecasts can bring an amazing amount of clarity on what the week’s priorities should be, and yes it is a forecast, but can you imagine what it would feel like to have a view of the cash position at month-end, today!